coding-to-music/coding-to-music.github.io/docs/source/WHO-The-different-types-of-COVID-19-vaccines.rst

   :alt: Vaccines Topics image 01 Three Main Approaches to create a vaccine
   :align: center

-  Vaccines Topics image 01 Threee Main Approaches to create a vaccine
+  Three Main Approaches to create a vaccine:

+    - Using a whole virus or bacterium
+    - Just the genetic material (subunit)
+    - Modify DNA or mRNA

 The different types of vaccines